-KEY TYPE MODES EXPLANATION mode number all a number representing the main mode at this level: $\theta = no$ mode (this happens during \write), $1 = vertical$, $127 = horizontal$, $253 = display math$, $-1 = internal vertical$, $-127 = restricted horizontal$, $-253 = inline math$ modeline number all source input line where this mode was entered in, negative inside the output routine head node all the head of the current list tail node all the tail of the current list prevgraf number vmode number of lines in the previous paragraph prevdepth number vmode depth of the previous paragraph spacefactor number hmode the current space factor dirs node hmode used for temporary storage by the line break algorithm noad node mmode used for temporary storage of a pending fraction numerator, for \over etc.

-node mmode used for temporary storage of the previous math delimiter, for
+KEY TYPE MODES EXPLANATION mode number all a number representing the main mode at this level: $\theta$ = no mode (this happens during \write), 1 = vertical, 127 = hor- izontal, 253 = display math, -1 = internal vertical, -127 = restricted horizontal, -253 = inline math modeline number all source input line where this mode was entered in, negative inside the output routine head node all the head of the current list tail node all the tail of the current list prevgraf number vmode number of lines in the previous paragraph prevdepth number vmode depth of the previous paragraph spacefactor number hmode the current space factor dirs node hmode used for temporary storage by the line break algorithm noad node mmode used for temporary storage of a pending fraction numerator, for \over etc. delimptr node mmode used for temporary storage of the previous math delimiter, for \middle mathdir boolean mmode true when during math processing the \mathdir is not the same as the surrounding \textdir mathstyle number mmode the current \mathstyle

-\middle

-boolean mmode true when during math processing the \mathdir is not the

-same as the surrounding \textdir

-number mmode the current \mathstyle

-boolean boolean mmode

-10.3.10 Print functions
+10.3.13 Print functions

-The tex table also contains the three print functions that are the major interface from Lua scripting to T_EX .
-The arguments to these three functions are all stored in an in-memory virtual file that is fed to the T_EX scanner as the result of the expansion of \directlua .
+The tex table also contains the three print functions that are the major interface from Lua scripting to $T_EX$ .
+The arguments to these three functions are all stored in an in-memory virtual file that is fed to the $T_EX$ scanner as the result of the expansion of \directlua.

-The total amount of returnable text from a directlua command is only limited by available system ram.
-However, each separate printed string has to fit completely in T_EX 's input buffer.
+The total amount of returnable text from a $\directlua$ command is only limited by available system ram.
+However, each separate printed string has to fit completely in $T_EX's$ input buffer.
 The result of using these functions from inside callbacks is undefined at the moment.

-10.3.10.1 tex.print
+10.3.13.1 print